 - Travel is free for Freedom Pass holders on London Underground, Overground, DLR and all bus services 24 hours a day.
 Travel on rail services is also free but on some routes the freedom pass is not valid before 09.30. - Eligibility-Higher Rate Mobility Component of Disability Living Allowance. - On (PIP), where the applicant has been awarded at least eight points against either the PIP "Moving around" and/or "Communicating verbally" activities - If you have certain disabilities and if you are unable to drive.
 It might also include certain mental health conditions and medications.
-Particularly if you are on a Care Programme Approach. - To apply, download an application form from the Lambeth council website, or apply via the website. https://www.londoncouncil.gov.uk/services/freedompass
+Particularly if you are on a Care Programme Approach. - Apply online for a disabled persons freedom pass at https:// beta.lambeth.gov.uk/streets-roads-transport/travel-permits-help-withtransport/apply-disabled-persons-freedom-pass